The coronavirus COVID-19 is affecting 185 countries and territories around the world (till write of these article date)

 (1.2) Equip the aircraft with one or more Universal Precaution Kits.
 Such kits should be used to

 protect crew members who are assisting potentially infectious cases of suspected

 CoViD-19 and in cleaning up and correctly discarding any potentially infectious contents.

 Information on the actions taken:

 (2) NAAs shall take measures to achieve the determined safety objective within 7 days from the

-effective date of this Safety Directive and inform EASA of those measures
+the effective date of this Safety Directive and inform EASA of those measures

 In response to the CoViD-19 world situation and to limit the spread of the disease and protect EASA staff, EASA decide to cancel all travels and external meetings, as EASA mentioned on the web site : "